 By 2018 my web design business was strong and stable.
-I had niched down and wanted to attract more established coaches.
+I had niched down and wanted to attract more established business owners.
 At the same time, I wanted to have a relaxed vibe.
 My hair was much longer, too.
 So I booked a new session to update my website accordingly.
-The problem here was that I cut my hair and got drastically different glasses a few months later.
+The problem here was that I cut my hair and got different glasses a few months later.
 Bad planning on my part…

-Headshot Session 4: Too “nice”
+Headshot Session 4: Too “casual”

 In 2019 the only real reason I got new headshots was for the reasons mentioned above.
 I cut my hair much shorter and got new glasses.
 I also went through a phase where I’d curl my naturally pin-straight hair each morning… so there was that, too.
 I was happy with the below shots as they were professional yet friendly.
 However, I got smart and learned to embrace my straight hair… which meant I wasn’t showing up on Zoom calls with curly hair.